 - 7.3.
 Due to the additional operational complexities and challenges, multi utility installation activities will involve bespoke Risk Assessment and Method Statement (RAMS) to ensure a safe system of work. - 7.4.
-For further information on trench sharing and collaboration see Code of Practice for the Coordination of Street Works and Works for Road Purposes and Related Matters.
+For further information on trench sharing and collaboration see the NRSWA Coordination Code.